finnigar/finnigar/README.md

   ### 3. **Hosting your Résumé on GitHub Pages**
   Now that you have a Markdown formatted résumé, the next step is to host it on GitHub Pages.
 In order to do so, there are a few steps you need to follow:
-   1. **Upload Your Résumé to Your GitHub Repostitory**
+   1. **Upload Your Résumé to Your GitHub Repository**
-      * Go to your Github account/repository which you created earlier.
+      * Go to your GitHub account/repository which you created earlier.
       * Since you have not uploaded anything yet, you should see a screen which looks something like this:
    ![getting_started](https://user-images.githubusercontent.com/57049086/67641981-16750100-f8d5-11e9-9aea-e000a76fe9dd.JPG)
       * Click on the link that says "upload an existing file."